 Part of the sweat equity hours takes the form of financial education.
 Financial education is a requirement for Habitat home ownership.
 Financial education includes budgeting, credit cards and credit reports, debt and loans, saving, investing and planning for the future, emergency situations, maintenance, insurance, and safety as well as Habitat homeowner mortgages.
 A first time homebuyer class is typically required as well.

 Some Habitat houses are new construction.
 Others are renovations to existing houses.
 Habitat for Humanity also helps people repair, weatherize, and improve their own homes and neighborhoods.

 Since mortgages account for less than 10% of the annual budget, donations are critical in supporting the Habitat mission.

 Post Purchase Support

 Habitat for Humanity serves as a resource for our homeowners for as long as they own their Habitat homes.

 Hawthorn Inn’s participation

 Since purchasing the Hawthorn Inn in 2014, Ted and Lisa Weiss have participated in the MIA Hospitality for Humanity program.
-The first year, they sent in checks totaling $140.
-Last year, the donations totaled $805.
 This is a great program.
 Check out our promotion and take a Spring retreat in Camden while helping hardworking families get ahead.